canonical/indico-operator/docs/reference/integrations.md

 Grafana-dashboard relation enables quick dashboard access already tailored to fit the needs of operators to monitor the charm.
 The template for the Grafana dashboard for indico charm can be found at `/src/grafana_dashboards/indico.json`.
-In Grafana UI, it can be found as Indico Operator Overview” under the General section of the dashboard browser (`/dashboards`).
+In Grafana UI, it can be found as "Indico Operator Overview” under the General section of the dashboard browser (`/dashboards`).
 Modifications to the dashboard can be made but will not be persisted upon restart/redeployment of the charm.